pranavraikar01/EasyTax/README.md

 Note: Make sure to have the MySQL server running before running the application to avoid any connection issues.

 Start Managing Your Taxes:
 The Tax Management System application should now be up and running in NetBeans IDE.
-You can begin using it to manage your taxes efficiently.
+You can begin using it to manage your taxes efficiently.🎉🎉